 - Text will generally look better if it is justified, i.e. with the words spaced so that lines have straight and even margins.

 - Don't make the font sizes too small.
 It's difficult to give you a firm "use 12 point" rule, as each font will vary.
 In general, anything under 10pt in any font is likely to be too small.
 Print out a page in the font & size you are thinking of using, take a good look at it and then show it to other people.
 Take a trip to the bookshop and look at a few books.
 Does your font look smaller than is generally used?

 - Use a small number of fonts and use them consistently.
 We've seen some very ugly books that have used a jumble of different fonts.
 Keep it simple and use fonts for specific purposes.
 For example; one font for your text, one font for headings, one font for illustration titles.
 Three fonts should be plenty for most books, but some reference books will need more.

 ISBN Numbers Demystified

-This is a quick overview of ISBN numbers in relation to books.
+This section gives you a quick overview of ISBN numbers in relation to books.
 Why you might need one and how you obtain one.

 Do I need one?

 The first thing to note is that there is no legal requirement for you to have an ISBN number and it does not confer any form of copyright protection.
 It's simply a product number that will be useful if your book is to be sold in book shops.
 You should also be aware that when using ISBN numbering, there are strict rules on what changes are permitted to the book after publication that must be adhered to.